 - Employ scholars engaged in training and research that relates to the subject area of the Center.

 Designation as a National Resource Center demonstrates the recipient’s role as one of the nation's major centers for teaching and training resources in a particular world area.
 In addition to its Latin America NRC, Stanford is also home to NRC in East Asian Studies.
-For additional information, please see the U.S. Department of Education National Resource Centers Home Page and the For Educators section of this website.
+For additional information, please see the U.S. Department of Education National Resource Centers Home Page and the Outreach section of this website.